EAS Valve Block Renew

 Gently remove the metal cap from the diaphragm.

-Carefully remove the block to reveal the non-return valves.
-Note the orientation of the valves for reassembly.
+Carefully remove the block to reveal the Non-Return Valves (NRV).
+Note the orientation of the NRV’s for reassembly.

 Turning the block on its side, prise out each of the collets with a small flat screwdriver blade.

-Finally, fish out the two o-rings from each of the holes that the collets were in (yes, for the keen-eyed… the pic below was taken after the inlet block was replaced).
+Fish out the two o-rings from each of the holes that the collets were in (for the keen-eyed… the photo below was taken after the Diaphragm/inlet block was replaced).

 Replacing the o-rings

-The o-ring kit contains more than enough o-rings to replace all the o-rings in your valve block, plus a few extras in case you make a mistake.
+The o-ring kit should more than enough o-rings to replace all the o-rings in your valve block, plus a few extras in case you make a mistake.

-Generally, it is a good idea to coat the o-rings with the supplied o-ring lube or some Vasolene to assist in sealing.
+Generally, it is a good idea to coat the o-rings with o-ring lube or some Vaseline to assist in sealing.

 The order of replacement is up to you.
 This is how I did mine.

-Starting at the NRV end of the block, replace the o-rings on the NRV’s.
-Use a small flat head screwdriver to remove the old o-ring and slide the new ones in place.
+Starting at the Non-Return Valve (NRV) end of the block, replace the o-rings on the NRV’s.
+Use a small flat head screwdriver to remove the old o-ring and slide the new ones in place (Bag D in the Hard Range kit).

 Replace the NRV block and tighten the bolts.

-Reattach the block and secure with the four allen-head bolts.
+Reattach the block and secure with the four Allen-head bolts.
+Tighten diagonally opposite corners alternately.

 Next, insert the o-rings in to the air line holes.
-Each hole will take two o-rings to give a good seal.
+Each hole will take two o-rings to give a good seal (Bags E and F in the Hard Range kit).

 A top tip from Shadow Keeper at RangeRovers.net: